August 20, 2022 | Tagged Parenting

 How to be a More Patient Parent or Coach

 “Patience is not your ability to wait, but how you act while waiting.”
 Joyce Meyers

 In sports, patience is necessary to become great.
 Not only the patience to endure painful situations like defensive wave drills, workouts, and weight lifting but also the patience to wait for change to occur.

-In the NBC Camps coaches training, the most selected trait for improvement is patience.
+In the NBC Camps coaches' training, the most selected trait for improvement is patience.
 It is a quality most of us would like to have more of.
 The word comes directly from the Latin meaning to endure suffering.
-People who are impatient cannot manage pain and are described by the tendency to blow up, snap, lose it, or people who are easily angered and annoyed.
+People who are impatient cannot manage pain and are described by the tendency to blow up, snap, or lose it, or people who are easily angered and annoyed.

 Therapy performed to help improve people’s level of patience involves helping increase a person’s tolerance of pain.
 People working to improve their level of patience are placed in a room and subjected to mild shocks growing in intensity to the pain level of a bee sting.
 They gain greater patience the more they can manage themselves in pain.

 Wise parents and coaches are patient when working with their students on talent development.
 They do not get frustrated or shame students who learn at a different pace.
-North American and USA parents in particular who are highly competitive can get easily exasperated with children who don’t learn quickly.
+North American and USA parents who are highly competitive can get easily exasperated with children who don’t learn quickly.
 Speed of learning is not necessarily an indication of talent.
 Albert Einstein was labeled slow and stupid by his teachers because of his delayed response while learning.

 About NBC Basketball

 NBC Basketball programs offer intensive instruction in basketball and life skills necessary to succeed on and off the court.
-NBC Basketball focuses on mental toughness, gratitude, tenacity, self-discipline, encouragement, hard work and sound fundamentals and knowledge of the game.
+NBC Basketball focuses on mental toughness, gratitude, tenacity, self-discipline, encouragement, hard work, and sound fundamentals and knowledge of the game.
 Find out more about NBC Basketball at www.nbccamps.com/basketball